The CRM Buying Guide for Teams Who Don’t Have Time to Get This Wrong

 What is the daily API call limit on the plan tier we’re evaluating, and what happens when we hit it?
 Does the API return 429 errors, queue requests, or silently drop data?

-Why it matters: A Zendesk integration alone can consume 50,000–60,000 API calls/day.
-If your CRM caps at 100,000 and you add Stripe + Slack, you’ll hit the wall within a month.
+Why it matters: A Zendesk integration alone can consume tens of thousands of API calls per day.
+If your CRM cap is in that ballpark and you add Stripe and Slack, you’ll hit the wall within weeks.

 Is SOC 2 Type II included, or is it only available on Enterprise?
 What about SSO via Okta or Azure AD?